I’ve been wanting to watch this film for a while, and when it finally came onto Netflix I had my chance!

 The relationship between Ladybird and her mother is honestly shown, and while there’s moments of anger and moments of love, this relationship is so interesting and touching to watch, and unlike any other I’ve seen in this type of film.

-The actors for this film were also brilliantly chosen- I love Saoirse Ronan.
+The actors for this film were also brilliantly chosen- and I can’t help but love Saoirse Ronan.
 One of the things I loved about this film is it showed Saorise with acne at some points in the film.
-I found this amazing, as very few films or TV shows show this side of female characters and so it really added to the honesty of the film- as well as my opinion of it.
+I found this refreshing, as very few films or TV shows show this side of female characters and so it really added to the honesty of the film- as well as my opinion of it.
 There should be more examples of this in the media!

 Have you watched ‘Ladybird’?
 Are you a fan of Saoirse Ronan?
-Would you give this film a try?
+After my review of ‘Ladybird’, would you give it a try?

 Let me know all your thoughts in the comments below 🙂